 Wait, what?
 Yes, indeed.
 Our next Bitter Pill is the fifteenth and we simply couldn’t work the magic we had planned for the event without additional planning time.
 It will definitely be coming back next year in a different location and venue than ever before!

 In the meantime, what to do?

 In 2018, we’re doing something different; we’ll be holding a summer version of our Test Your Nettle event!
 Please check out the details.
 If you’re interested in looking ahead to the 2019 Bitter Pill and what that may be like, you can read more below.

 The Bitter Pill 2019

 The Bitter Pill is a 12-hour adventure race for teams of two or three.
-The 2017 race will take place Saturday, August 12th, near Sugarbush, VT.
-This will be our 14th Bitter Pill!
+We will be holding the 15th Bitter Pill in 2019.

 Teams do not need support crews for this event.
 Outside of what is provided by the race organizers, teams must be self-sufficient.
 This is an adventure, after all!